GnomeGroup/DBConvertSQLtoMongo/README.md

-# M(yS)SQL-to-MongoDB-Importer
+# DBConvertSQLtoMongo

-Import the full contents of any M(yS)SQL database into MongoDB in just 4 steps, no licenses.
+Import the full contents of any MySQL and / or MSSQL database into MongoDB in just 4 steps, no fees.

 ## Installation